PWCT Features – Operating System

 HarbourPWCT console applications can be compiled using the Harbour compiler to work on Windows, Linux & Mac OS X.

-PythonPWCT applications (Console/GUI) works on Windows, Linux & Mac OS X
+PythonPWCT applications (Console/GUI) work on Windows, Linux & Mac OS X.

-SupernovaPWCT applications (GUI) works on Windows & Linux.
+SupernovaPWCT applications (GUI) work on Windows & Linux.

-CPWCT applications (Console) works fine on Windows, Linux & Mac OS X after recompiling using the ANSI C compiler for the target platform.
+CPWCT applications (Console) work fine on Windows, Linux & Mac OS X after recompiling using the ANSI C compiler for the target platform.

 The next figure presents PWCT on MS-Windows 7.